Angel Town (film): Plot

-It's been revealed that Angel wants to recruit Martin to his gang.
-When Martin constantly rebuffs Angel, it only makes him even more mad and threats soon follow.
-Jacques decides he must help Martin out of his ordeal.
-During an attack at the house, Martin's grandmother passes out from the stress and is taken to the hospital.
-With Maria working, Jacques decides to take Martin to a local martial arts school run by good friend Henry, who is the one who convinced the Olympic Committee to bring Jacques to L.A.
-Henry knew Martin's father Pedro, who had protested vehemently against Angel and his gang and was ultimately murdered by Angel, which Martin doesn't know.
-Jacques decides to teach Martin some self-defense along with Henry and tells him the ramifications of what can and will happen should Martin decide to join Angel's gang.
+Gang leader Angel wants to recruit Martin.
+Jacques decides he must help Martin.
+During an attack at the house, Martin's grandmother passes out from and is taken to the hospital.
+With Maria working, Jacques takes Martin to a local martial arts school run by Henry, who is the one who convinced the Olympic Committee to bring Jacques to L.A.
+Jacques and Henry teach Martin self-defense.